sidcarter/cubism-dash/README.md

 Plug in your graphite URL, edit the JSON object with your graphite metrics, and off you go--you'll have a pretty autorefreshing set of horizon charts grouped by datacenter and role.

-Currently this requires specific Graphite metric namespacing and is mostly suited for looking at CPU idle values.
+Currently this requires specific Graphite metric namespacing.
 It should be easy to modify for other uses.

 Sample
 ------